andreabradpitto/ARP-assignment/README.md

 ## 📛 Introduction

-This is my repository for the assignment of Advanced and Robot Programming (ARP) Robotics Engineering course.
+This is my repository for the assignment of Advanced and Robot Programming (ARP) Robotics Engineering course, attended at the [University of Genoa](https://unige.it/it/).
 There are 2 versions of the assignment specifications: [V1.0](doc/Assignment%20Specifications%20V1.0.pdf) and [V2.0](doc/Assignment%20Specifications%20V2.0.pdf).
 This is because of the COVID-19 outbreak, which made the first version unfeasible for health and safety reasons.
 My implementation is relative to the second and most